erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ### Application

 5. Can you implement Knowledge transfer from memory without looking at the code?
-6. What real-world problem could you solve using Knowledge transfer?
+6. What real-world problem could you tackle using Knowledge transfer?

 ### Debugging